 - a.
-NSW SES uses the Australasian Inter-service Incident Management System (AIIMS) to manage the flood response. - b.
+The NSW SES uses the Australasian Inter-service Incident Management System (AIIMS) to manage the flood response. - b.
 Control of flood response will be at the lowest effective level and may be scaled to suit the incident. - c.
 The NSW SES State Controller (or delegate) will appoint Incident Controllers and establish Incident Control Centres (see NSW SES facilities on map in Appendix A). - d.
-The NSW SES Incident Controller, in consultation with participating supporting emergency services and functional areas will determine the appropriate breakdown of an Area of Operations into Divisions and/or Sectors in accordance with the principles of AIIMS. - 5.2.2 Strategy: Maintain Incident Control Centre(s).
+The NSW SES Incident Controller, in consultation with participating supporting emergency services and Functional Areas will determine the appropriate breakdown of an Area of Operations into Divisions and/or Sectors in accordance with the principles of AIIMS. - 5.2.2 Strategy: Maintain Incident Control Centre(s).

 - a.
-NSW SES will operate Incident Control Centre(s) as required. - b.
-The NSW SES Incident Control Centre(s) will: - Control resources from NSW SES and coordinate resources of supporting emergency services and functional areas. - Manage Request for Assistance (RFA) tasking and ensure they are actioned in a timely manner. - Undertake response planning and determine future resourcing requirements. - Coordinate information flow, including warnings, public information and social media. - 5.2.3 Strategy: Provide effective liaison between NSW SES and supporting agencies or functional areas in accordance with Local EMPLAN.
+The NSW SES will operate Incident Control Centre(s) as required. - b.
+The NSW SES Incident Control Centre(s) will: - Control resources from the NSW SES and coordinate resources of supporting emergency services and Functional Areas. - Manage incident tasking and ensure they are actioned in a timely manner. - Undertake response planning and determine future resourcing requirements. - Coordinate information flow, including warnings, public information and social media.

-- Supporting emergency services and functional areas should provide Liaison Officers to NSW SES Incident Control Centre(s) and/or Emergency Operation Centres as required. - b.
-NSW SES will provide Liaison Officer(s) to Emergency Operations Centres as required. - c.
-Where possible Emergency Operation Centres to be co-located with NSW SES Incident Control Centres for Flood Emergency Response.
+5.2.3 Strategy: Provide effective liaison between the NSW SES and supporting agencies or Functional Areas in accordance with the local EMPLAN.

-5.2.4 Strategy: Coordinate resources and logistics support to ensure operational effectiveness.
+- Supporting emergency services and Functional Areas should provide Liaison Officers to NSW SES Incident Control Centre(s) and/or Emergency Operation Centres as required. - b.
+The NSW SES will provide Liaison Officer(s) to Emergency Operations Centres as required. - c.
+Where possible Emergency Operation Centres are to be co-located with NSW SES Incident Control Centres for Flood Emergency Response. - 5.2.4 Strategy: Coordinate resources and logistics support to ensure operational effectiveness.

 - a.
 The NSW SES Incident Controller will notify agencies of potential access issues between locations, for the consideration of pre-deploying of resources. - b.
-NSW SES may request resources and logistics support directly from a supporting emergency service or functional area. - c.
-Wherever possible, supporting organisations are to provide their own logistic support in consultation with NSW SES where appropriate. - d.
+The NSW SES may request resources and logistics support directly from a supporting emergency service or Functional Area. - c.
+Wherever possible, supporting organisations are to provide their own logistic support in consultation with the NSW SES where appropriate. - d.
 The NSW SES Incident Controller will control air support operations and may utilise supporting agencies in the management of aircraft.